 Should you stop your rabbit from digging holes?

 This would depend on you if you’re okay with your rabbits digging holes in your yard.
-As we discuss earlier, rabbits dig holes instinctively, meaning it’s in their nature to dig and hide.
+As we discussed earlier, rabbits dig holes instinctively, meaning it’s in their nature to dig and hide.

-If you want to limit this behavior from your rabbits, you should get them neutered before they reach sexual maturity.
-Doing so could calm down your rabbit’s destructive instincts
+If you want to limit this behavior in your rabbits, you should get them neutered before they reach sexual maturity.
+Doing so could calm your rabbit’s destructive instincts.

 How to stop wild rabbits from digging holes in your lawn.

 To stop wild rabbits from digging holes in your lawn, you must show them that your lawn could potentially harm them if they come near it.